thomasriley/observability-for-kubernetes/content/prometheus/deploying-prometheus/deploying-prometheus-operator/_index.md

 draft: false
 ---

 First we will use the community maintained [Helm chart](https://github.com/helm/charts/tree/master/stable/prometheus-operator) for deploying Prometheus Operator to Kubernetes.
-Out of the box, the Helm chart will also configure the operator install an instance of Prometheus however to begin with lets deploy a standalone instance of the Operator.
+By default, the Helm chart will also deploy and configure an instance of Prometheus however to begin with lets deploy a standalone instance of the Operator.

+Lets modify the default behavior of the Helm chart.
 Create a file called **values.yaml** containing the following:

 ```yaml
 defaultRules: